cine, Lessons Learned

 Here are my DaVinci Resolve color management settings:

-Update: I’m now doing manual color management using a Color Space Transform sandwich, “DaVinci YRGB” sans “Color Managed” as color science setting (not shown above).
+Update: As I’m now doing manual color management using a Color Space Transform sandwich, “DaVinci YRGB” sans “Color Managed” is now my color science setting).

-I’m now using a “Video Monitor Lookup Table” by Cullen Kelly called “macOS Viewing Transform v1.3“, insuring that what I’m watching when grading is indeed as good as identical (well, good enough for non-pros like me, and still good enough for someone like me who has been working with pixels for +40 years and can spot by eye if one pixel differs 1 in value in any of the RGB values to the neighbours) to what gets delivered (YMMV if you don’t have a P3 Apple display with this viewing transform LUT.
-My main display is a P3 calibrated Dell 5K which uses the same LG panel as the iMac 5K afaik).
+I’m now also using a “Video Monitor Lookup Table” by Cullen Kelly called “macOS Viewing Transform v1.3“, pushing what I’m watching in the DaVinci Resolve GUI when grading (good enough for non-pros like me, and still good enough for someone like me who has been working with pixels for +40 years and can spot by eye if one pixel differs 1 in value in any of the RGB values to the neighbours) closer to what is actually delivered (YMMV if you don’t have a P3 Apple display with this viewing transform LUT.
+My main display is a P3 calibrated Dell 5K which uses the same LG panel as the iMac 5K, afaik).

 I also use an old Samsung SyncMaster calibrated to rec709 / Gamma 2.2 as the “CleanFeed” to compare to what I’m seeing in the main view in DaVinci Resolve, representing your “average” LCD monitor out there.